-Booking a Royal Caribbean cruise vacation offers so many diverse choices.
+As a regular cruiser on Royal Caribbean, booking a Royal Caribbean cruise vacation offers so many diverse choices.
 Choosing the right family cruise ship for your cruise vacation depends on so many factors.
-Where you intend to sail, what’s on your cruise itinerary wish list?
+Where do you intend to sail?
+What’s on your cruise itinerary wish list?
 Thus we thought it a great idea to share a guide to all of the Royal Caribbean Ships By Age And Passengers Newest To Oldest.
 If you want to know more about Royal Caribbeans newest ships then read all about them here.

 This may help with booking decisions if you love a swanky new ship with all the amenities, facilities, and entertainment onboard—alternatively, a more intimate cruise experience on a never ship.